 Mr. Colo has been the Company's Chief Executive Officer since May 2020 and the President since March 2020.
 He also served as the Company's Chief Operating Officer from March 2020 to May 2020.
-Prior to joining the Company, he served as President, Chief Executive Officer and a director of SunOpta, Inc. from February 2017 to March 2019.
+Prior to joining the Company, he served as President, Chief Executive Officer and a director of SunOpta, Inc., a leading global company focused on natural food, ingredient sourcing, organic food, and specialty foods, from February 2017 to March 2019.
 He served as Executive Vice President and Chief Operating Officer of Diamond Foods, Inc. from 2013 until March 2016.
 He joined Diamond Foods in 2012 as Executive Vice President of Global Operations and Supply Chain.
-For the three years prior to joining Diamond Foods, Mr. Colo served as an independent industry consultant focusing on organizational optimization and planning.
-From 2003 to 2005, he served as President of ConAgra Food Ingredients.
-Before his employment at ConAgra Foods, Mr. Colo spent several years with Nestle-Purina Pet Care Company in roles of increasing responsibility, including Vice President of Supply for the company's Golden Products Division, and Vice President of Store Brands and Venture Development.
+For the three years prior to joining Diamond Foods, Mr. Colo served as an independent industry consultant, focusing on organizational optimization and planning.
+From 2003 to 2005, he served as President of ConAgra Food

+Ingredients.
+Before his employment at ConAgra Foods, Mr. Colo spent several years with Nestle-Purina Pet Care Company in roles of increasing responsibility, including Vice President of Supply for the company's Golden Products Division and Vice President of Store Brands and Venture Development.
 He also served two years as President of the American Dehydrated Onion and Garlic Association.
-The Company believes that Mr. Colo's qualifications to serve on the Board include his extensive management experience and his experience in the food industry, and the sights he brings from his service as an officer of the Company.
+Mr. Colo's qualifications to serve on the Board include his extensive management experience and his experience in the food industry, and the insights he brings from his service as an officer of the Company.